Conferences + Intensives

-- Create a network of skilled, resourceful young leaders who will establish strong and lasting relationships that are personally and professionally beneficial and founded on a shared commitment to the common good.
+- Create a network of skilled, resourceful young leaders.
+Participants establish strong and lasting relationships that are personally and professionally beneficial and founded on a shared commitment to the common good.

-- Develop young professionals’ sustained commitment to their communities so they are more likely to remain in Maine and contribute to the economy and quality of life
+- Develop young professionals’ sustained commitment to their communities.
+Studies also show that young leaders who are actively involved in their communities are two to three times more likely to stay and contribute to the economy and well-being of our state.

 “Regardless of whether you were familiar with the nonprofit sector or had served on a board, it was an empowering experience that made me (and everyone else I spoke with) feel prepared to serve in a board capacity.
 Beyond that, the opportunity to meet and collaborate with such an impressive group of peers was amazing and filled me with optimism for the future of local nonprofits and our community.”

 Each year approximately 25 applicants are accepted to complete the program, which takes place between September and December and includes a combination of hands-on and classroom learning.
 Led by skilled facilitators, guest experts, and leaders in the nonprofit field, the curriculum weaves together leadership skill development, training on board roles and responsibilities, and (optional) matching to boards and committees.